luisxsuper/python_book/README.md

 # python_book

-Music Player for Google Drive
+Music Player for Google Drive Luis Maron
 =============================

 Music Player for Google Drive is a simple and lightweight online music player for your audio files stored in Google Drive.
 Its is entirely client side and does not require any server side component.